 The semio-chemical communication adult CRB utilize to find mates in breeding sites provide a prime opportunity to locate cryptic breeding sites.
 This chemical communication signaling can be exploited by using radio telemetry to follow adult CRB that are seeking these cryptic breeding sites.
 This study seeks to develop a control mechanism that uses laboratory-reared CRB equipped with miniature radio-tracking devices to identify cryptic breeding sites, which could then be treated, removed or destroyed.
+In this article, we report results of a field trial intended to test the concept of following radio-tagged CRB to cryptic breeding sites as an alternative to using detector dogs.

 Materials and Methods